KartoffelChipss/LifeStealZ/README.md

   reloadMsg: "&7Successfully reloaded the plugin!"
   versionMsg: "&7You are using version <red>%version%"
   noWithdraw: "&cYou would be eliminated, if you withdraw a heart!"
-  withdrawConfirmmsg: "&8&oUse /withdrawheart confirm if you really want to withdraw a heart"
+  withdrawConfirmmsg: "&8&oUse <underlined><click:SUGGEST_COMMAND:/withdrawheart %amount% confirm>/withdrawheart %amount% confirm</click></underlined> if you really want to withdraw a heart"
   maxHeartLimitReached: "&cYou already reached the limit of %limit% hearts!"
   closeBtn: "&cClose"
   reviveTitle: "&8Revive a player"